 The following content contains disturbing accounts of violence.
 Discretion is advised.

-The “Boy in the Box” would be about 68 years old if he were alive today.
+The “Boy in the Box” would be around 70 years old if he were alive today.
 The world will never know how his life would have turned out, whether he would have lived an everyday life filled with family, work and community—or perhaps an extraordinary one highlighted by great contributions to society.

 Instead the murdered boy remains a longstanding mystery 61 years after his still-unidentified body was found in a cardboard box in Philadelphia, Pennsylvania.
 The child, whose age was determined to be 3 to 7 years old, was discovered on February 25, 1957 naked, battered and alone.

 No one came forward to provide his name.
 He was never reported missing.

 Despite the decades, however, the case remains open with the hope that one day someone will figure out the identity of the young victim and what happened to him.

 “I believe it would take an out-of-the-blue surprise to ever identify the boy and then, possibly, find out who killed him,” says David Stout, a former New York Times reporter and author of the 2008 book The Boy in the Box: The Unsolved Case Of America’s Unknown Child.

 Stout tells A&E Real Crime that DNA testing might be possible if such a revelation ever emerges, perhaps by way of an older person coming forward to say it was their own mother or father who killed him, or someone else who claims to be a long-lost relative of the child.

 After weighing many possibilities during his research, Stout came up with what he believes is a plausible scenario: